caisa-lab/SPINOS-dataset/README.md

 <img src="SPINOS.jpeg" width="128"/>

 # SPINOS[^note]: A Dataset of <ins>S</ins>ubtle <ins>P</ins>olarity and <ins>IN</ins>tensity <ins>O</ins>pinion <ins>S</ins>hifts
 You can find <a href="https://raw.githack.com/caisa-lab/SPINOS-dataset/main/annotation_template/annotation_template_example_abortion.html" target="_blank"> here</a> an example of the annotation template for abortion.

-The template contains the detailed annotation guidelines, the options given to the annotators and the optional survey they were kindly asked to fill.
+The dataset is introduced and analyzed in our paper: *Investigating User Radicalization: A Novel Dataset for Identifying Fine-Grained Temporal Shifts in Opinion*, Flora Sakketou, Allison Lahnala, Liane Vogel and Lucie Flek

+Read <a href="https://caisa-lab.github.io/2022/04/08/LREC-spinos.html" target="_blank"> here</a> a blog post about our paper.

 You will need Python>=3.8 and the following package to be installed in order to load the dataset: